 We're not expecting Hotel Property Investments to pay a dividend over the next 12 months.

 Hotel Property Investments share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Hotel Property Investments's is 0.6964.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Hotel Property Investments's is 0.736.
 This would suggest that Hotel Property Investments's shares are less volatile than average (for this exchange).

 Hotel Property Investments overview

 HPI owns a Portfolio of freehold hotels and associated specialty tenancies located throughout Queensland and South Australia.
 The pubs are leased to the Queensland Venue Company ("QVC"), a joint venture between Coles group and Australian Venue Company, and to Australian Leisure & Hospitality (ALH), a joint venture 75% owned by the Woolworths group.
 HPI's objective is to maximise the long term income and capital returns from its investments for the benefit of its Securityholders.
 Approximately 93% of the income is earned from the pubs leased to QVC and ALH.
 The remaining rental income is derived from Speciality Tenants leasing the On-site Specialty Stores.
 Specialty Tenants include a mix of franchisors and franchisees including 7-Eleven, Nightowl, Nando's, Subway, Noodle Box, The Good Guys and Quest Apartments.
 The Responsible Entity of the Trust is Hotel Property Investments Limited.

 Hotel Property Investments in the news